If you are a blogger or planning to become one, you might have heard about legal pages for blogs.

 - You’ve any tracking plugins enabled like Facebook Pixel or Pinterest Pixels, (they track user behavior).

-- If you’ve a subscription based blog, which allows users to register and create a account, (as for E-commerce sites).
+- If you have a subscription-based blog, which allows users to register and create an account, (as for E-commerce sites).

 - You’re displaying Ads like Mediavine Ads, Google Adsense, etc.